-Health Effects And Other Outcomes Of Workplace Bullying
+Physical And Mental Effects Of Workplace Bullying

-Experiencing ongoing bullying at work, especially a full-time job over a long period, canseverely impact your health.
+Experiencing ongoing bullying at work, especially a full-time job over a long period, can severely impact your health.
 Effects can include:

-Excess stress: Stress from bullying can lead to physical and mental health problems, reducing workplace performance.
+- Excess stress: Stress from bullying can lead to physical and mental health problems, reducing workplace performance.

-Fear of going to work: Instead of being able to focus on doing well at your job, you wake up dreading your next shift or meeting and may be preoccupied with negative thoughts about work when you come home.
+- Fear of going to work: Instead of being able to focus on doing well at your job, you may wake up dreading your next shift or meeting and may be preoccupied with negative thoughts about work when you come home.

-Sleep problems: You may struggle to fall asleep as you reflect on incidents and fear what might happen next.
+- Sleep problems: You may struggle to fall asleep as you reflect on incidents and fear what might happen next.

-Post-traumatic stress disorder (PTSD): Working in an environment that fosters bullying or abusive behavior can leave emotional scars.
+- Post-traumatic stress disorder (PTSD): Working in an environment that fosters bullying or abusive behavior can leave emotional scars.
 You might even look back on a previous work environment and wonder how you could remain as long as you did.

 Preventing Workplace Bullying In The Future

 If you decide to leave your job due to workplace bullying, you may wonder whether a new workplace will be any better.
-A few key steps can help you avoid moving from one bad situation to another.
+A few key steps might help you avoid moving from one bad situation to another.

-Ask why the last person left the job and how long they were employed.
-There are many reasons why someone may quit their job, but if the employer is dodges the question, this could indicate a dysfunctional workplace.
+- Ask why the last person left the job and how long they were employed.
+There are many reasons why someone may quit their job, but if the employer dodges the question, this could indicate a dysfunctional workplace.

-Ask about what policies the company takes to handle workplace bullying.
+- Ask about what policies the company takes to handle workplace bullying.
 If they have no specific guidelines, they might not be able to adequately address your concerns.
 A lack of clear policy is not necessarily a reason to turn down a job, but you might want to ask follow-up questions about the workplace environment first.